darinama/Minecraft-Wiki/mobs.md

   <img src="./img/sheep.png" width="180" height="213">
 </p>

+Sheep are common mobs that spawn in plains, forests, taiga, and mountain biomes.
 Sheep drop raw mutton, which can be cooked, and wool.
 Wool can be obtained without harming a sheep using shears.
 Wool can be used to craft beds, carpets, and other decorative objects.
 Wool and sheep can be dyed in a large palette of colors but colored sheep can spawn, such as black sheep, brown sheep, or even pink sheep.
 Sheep can be bred using wheat.

 ## Horses